GoogleChrome/OriginTrials/developer-guide.md

 Origin-Trial: **token as provided in the developer console**
 ```

+**NOTE:**

-**NOTE:** You can provide multiple tokens for a given page.
-For more details see [the FAQ entry below](developer-guide.md#15-can-i-provide-multiple-tokens-on-a-page).
+- You can provide multiple tokens for a given page.
+See [Can I provide multiple tokens on a page?](developer-guide.md#15-can-i-provide-multiple-tokens-on-a-page).
+- You can provide tokens programmatically, via script.
+See [Can I provide tokens by running script?](developer-guide.md#15-can-i-provide-tokens-by-running-script).

 If you have trouble configuring pages with your token, or need other help, please contact us at origin-trials-support@google.com.